Coal delivery to houses and flats mid-20th Century

 Name withheld

 A shilling was quite a lot of money.
-Even in real terms it was probably much more that my grandmother had to tip the coalman in the first part of the 20th century.
+It was six times more than the two pennies that my grandmother had to tip the coalman in the first part of the 20th century.
+Probably, though, tipping for delivery at a regular house would be cheaper than for a flat.

 Coal delivery over the years